impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-6-content.md

 Here we again use command substitution to set a variable called `READLINK`.
 What value are we storing?
 Whatever is returned by `type -p greadlink readlink 2>/dev/null | head -n1`.

 To get some context, I decide to look up the commit which introduced this line of code.
-I do my `git blame / git checkout` dance until [I find it in Github](https://github.com/rbenv/rbenv/commit/81bb14e181c556e599e20ca6fdc86fdb690b8995){:target="_blank" rel="noopener"}.
+I do my `git blame / git checkout` dance until [I find it in Github](https://github.com/rbenv/rbenv/commit/81bb14e181c556e599e20ca6fdc86fdb690b8995){:target="_blank" rel="noopener" }.
 The commit message reads:

 > `readlink` comes from GNU coreutils.
 On systems without it, rbenv used to spin out of control when it didn't have `readlink` or `greadlink` available because it would re-exec the frontend script over and over instead of the worker script in libexec.

 That's somewhat helpful.
 Although I don't yet know which "worker script" they're referring to, it's not crazy to think that RBENV might want to exit with a warning if that a dependency is missing, rather than silently suffer from performance issues.

-I get confirmation that `greadlink` comes from GNU coreutils [here](https://github.com/common-workflow-language/common-workflow-language/issues/316){:target="_blank" rel="noopener"}.
+I get confirmation that `greadlink` comes from GNU coreutils [here](https://github.com/common-workflow-language/common-workflow-language/issues/316){:target="_blank" rel="noopener" }.

 Back to the main question: what value are we assigning to the `READLINK` variable?